Who Framed Roger Rabbit?

 Parents need to know that some of the nuances of Who Framed Roger Rabbit's storyline -- and much of the film's innuendo-laden humor -- will go right over children's head.
 Several scenes feature cartoon violence, including one in which characters are thrown into "the dip" (an acid-like concoction that will "erase" toons).
 A live-action character is shot on screen (no blood), and someone is run over by a steamroller.
 Adult language used by the live-action characters includes "son of a bitch" and "bastard," and silly double entendres proliferate ("I'm not bad, I'm just drawn that way").
 Jessica Rabbit is highly sexualized.

 What's the Story?

 In WHO FRAMED ROGER RABBIT, animated characters (Toons) and humans co-exist in a fictional 1940s Los Angeles.
 When one of the Toons -- Roger Rabbit (voiced by Charles Fleischer) -- is framed for murder, he turns to human detective Eddie Valiant (Bob Hoskins) for help.
 What ensues is a colorful, action-packed ride through a world that's like film noir crossed with vintage Looney Tunes.

-The movie that popularized the term "toon," Who Framed Roger Rabbit won four Oscars for its imaginative visual effects.
+The movie that popularized the term "toon," Who Framed Roger Rabbit rightly deserved the four Oscars it won for its imaginative visual effects.
 Thought to contain the ultimate in technical innovation at the time of its release, the film's landmark mixture of live action and animation is not as impressive today in light of the more sophisticated and complex computer-generated animation featured in features like Shrek and Finding Nemo.
 As with any detective story, the film focuses on a myriad of details and double crosses; as with any decent farce, the plot is nothing but a pretext for a number of comic situations.
 Zemeckis and company unfortunately dote on the plot's machinations, slowing the movie's pace down to a crawl at a few points.